#SweetSweetMoon #TheyShootMusic #SouthAmerica

 Fuck The Atlantic Ocean is the portrait of a young band that refuses career thinking and makes music without much ado of promo campaigns and release dates (they still have not released an album).
 Sweet Sweet Moon uphold the romantic notion of the rambling musicians that travel through a foreign continent, live in the moment, are always open and curious for new encounters and all those coincidences that occur along the way and make traveling so exciting.
 The film joins the roaming musicians on their travels between enthusiastic fan meetings, lonesome „on the road“ moments and random busking.
 Connecting the genres of music documentary and road movie, Fuck The Atlantic Ocean is a modern fairy-tale that captures the magic and euphoria of live music and shows how a beautiful virtual experience becomes reality.

 The full-length music documentary/roadmovie premiered in March 2014 at the Poolinale Music Film Festival in Vienna and has been screened at film festivals and other events across the world.
-A few more screenings are in the making before the movie will be released on the internet.
+The movie is now available on YouTube, where it all started.